AlphaGit/alphas-manifesto-blog/_posts/2016-01-03-code-complete-second-edition.md

 ![]({{ site.baseurl }}/assets/codecomplete.jpg)

-<a href="http://cc2e.com/">Code Complete</a> is like the reference manual of software development, regardless of the technology, industry or language you're working in.
+[Code Complete](http://cc2e.com/) is like the reference manual of software development, regardless of the technology, industry or language you're working in.
 And there are really good reasons for that.
 Let me tell you what I thought of this book.

 <!--more-->